Tyler-Hardin/network-sos/README.md

 recieving a message (network sense).

 Note to Dr. Kreahling: I changed the names of a few things.
-MultiuserSos* is renamed Sos*, since we're only doing a multiuser version (and not a single user one), it's redundant.
+MultiuserSos* is renamed Sos*, since we're only doing a multiuser version, it's redundant.
 Given the length  of "Multiuser", it saves a lot of typing to get rid of it.
 NetworkInterface is renamed Session, because that better describes the functionality of the class, IMHO.